 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements, which represent our intent, belief or current expectations, involve risks and uncertainties and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
-In some cases you can identify these statements by forward-looking words such as "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "would," "project," "predict," "plan," "expect" or the negative or plural of these words or similar expressions.
+In some cases, you can identify these statements by forward-looking words such as "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "could," "would," "project," "predict," "plan," "expect" or the negative or plural of these words or similar expressions.
 The forward-looking statements include, but are not limited to, statements about:

-- •our expectations regarding the timing of initiating clinical studies, opening client sites, enrolling clinical studies and reporting results of clinical studies for our programs; - •the likelihood and timing of regulatory submissions or related approvals for our product candidates, including the initiation, completion and expectations about the timing of approvals for a biologics license application (BLA) for tab-cel[®] for patients with Epstein-Barr virus with post-transplant lymphoproliferative disease (EBV+PTLD); - •the potential indications for our product and product candidates; - •commercialization of Ebvallo[TM] in the European Union (EU) and our Commercialization Agreement with Pierre Fabre Medicament, including potential milestone and royalty payments under the agreement; - •our Purchase and Sale Agreement and related transactions with HCR Molag Fund, L.P.; - •our Commercial Manufacturing Services Agreement with Charles River Laboratories, Inc. (CRL) and other agreements we may enter into with CRL; - •our Master Services and Supply Agreement and related transactions with FUJIFILM Diosynth Biotechnologies California, Inc.; - •our expectations regarding the potential commercial market opportunities, market size and the size of the patient populations for our product and product candidates; - •estimates of our expenses, capital requirements and need for additional financing; - •our expectation regarding the length of time that our existing capital resources will be sufficient to enable us to fund our planned operations, including our going concern assessment: - •our ability to enter into favorable commercialization arrangements with third parties to commercialize our product and product candidates; - •our ability to develop, acquire and advance product candidates into, and successfully complete, clinical studies; - •the initiation, timing, costs, progress and results of future preclinical studies and clinical studies and our research and development programs; - •our ability to enter into and maintain contracts with clinical research organizations, manufacturing organizations and other vendors for clinical and preclinical studies, supplies and other services; - •the scope of protection we are able to obtain and maintain for the intellectual property rights covering our product and product candidates; - •our financial performance; - •developments and projections relating to our competitors and our industry; - •our ability to have our product and product candidates manufactured for our clinical studies or for commercial sale, including at commercially reasonable values; - •the impact of public health emergencies, such as COVID-19, to our business and operations, as well as the businesses and operations of third parties on which we rely; - •our ability to attract and retain qualified personnel and to our business, operations and financial condition; and - •timing and costs related to the qualification of our contract manufacturing organizations' (CMO) manufacturing facilities for commercial production.
+- •our expectations regarding the timing of initiating clinical studies, opening client sites, enrolling clinical studies and reporting results of clinical studies for our programs, including our ATA188 program; - •the likelihood and timing of regulatory submissions or related approvals for our product candidates, including the initiation, completion and expectations about the timing of approvals for a biologics license application (BLA) for tab-cel® for patients with Epstein-Barr virus with post-transplant lymphoproliferative disease (EBV+PTLD); - •the potential indications for our product and product candidates; - •commercialization of EbvalloTM in the United Kingdom (UK) and the European Union (EU) and our Commercialization Agreement with Pierre Fabre Medicament, including potential milestone and royalty payments under the agreement, subject to the Purchase and Sale Agreement with HCR Molag Fund, L.P.; - our Purchase and Sale Agreement and related transactions with HCR Molag Fund, L.P.; - •our Commercial Manufacturing Services Agreement with Charles River Laboratories, Inc. (CRL) and other agreements we may enter into with CRL; - our Master Services and Supply Agreement and related transactions with FUJIFILM Diosynth Biotechnologies California, Inc.; - •our expectations regarding the potential commercial market opportunities, market size and the size of the patient populations for our product and product candidates; - •estimates of our expenses, capital requirements and need for additional financing; - •our expectation regarding the length of time that our existing capital resources will be sufficient to enable us to fund our planned operations, including our going concern assessment: - •our ability to enter into favorable commercialization arrangements with third parties to commercialize our product and product candidates, including for tab-cel in the U.S.; - our ability to develop, acquire and advance product candidates into, and successfully complete, clinical studies; - •the initiation, timing, costs, progress and results of future preclinical studies and clinical studies and our research and development programs; - •our ability to enter into and maintain contracts with clinical research organizations, manufacturing organizations and other vendors for clinical and preclinical studies, supplies and other services; - •the scope of protection we are able to obtain and maintain for the intellectual property rights covering our product and product candidates; - ·our financial performance; - •our election to rely on reduced reporting and disclosure requirements available to smaller reporting companies may make our common shares less attractive to investors; - •developments and projections relating to our competitors and our industry; - •our ability to have our product and product candidates manufactured for our clinical studies or for commercial sale, including at commercially reasonable values; - •the impact of public health emergencies, such as COVID-19, to our business and operations, as well as the businesses and operations of third parties on which we rely;

+- •our ability to attract and retain qualified personnel and to our business, operations and financial condition; and - •timing and costs related to the qualification of our contract manufacturing organizations' (CMO) manufacturing facilities for commercial production.